Locations:

 How does cervical mucus change throughout my menstrual cycle?

-The changes in cervical mucus happen as a result of hormones shifting throughout your menstrual cycle.
+The changes in cervical mucus happen because of hormones shifting throughout your menstrual cycle.
 Estrogen increases before ovulation and makes your cervix produce the fertile, egg-white mucus.
 It’s your body’s way of making it easy for sperm to reach the egg it’s about to release.
-After ovulation, estrogen levels drop and progesterone levels rise.
-This rise in progesterone helps the fertilized egg implant into your uterus if conception occurs.
-However, this causes your cervical mucus to begin to dry up.
+After ovulation, estrogen levels drop, and progesterone levels rise.
+This rise in progesterone helps the fertilized egg implant into your uterus if you conceive.
+But this causes your cervical mucus to begin to dry up.

 If you have a 28-day menstrual cycle, your cervical mucus will generally follow this pattern: